Kyphosis

 • Treatable with 8 weeks of QI Spine Therapy

-Kyphosis can occur for a variety of reasons, including disc degeneration, osteoporosis, or postural problems.
+Kyphosis can occur for various reasons, including disc degeneration, osteoporosis, or postural problems.
 The most common causes of kyphosis include the following:

 • Osteoporosis, which causes bone loss and weakening, can result in crushing of the vertebrae, or compression fractures

-• Normal disk degeneration that occurs with age can exacerbate kyphosis
+• Normal disc degeneration that occurs with age can exacerbate kyphosis

 • Kyphosis may be caused by a rare condition that develops just before puberty, called Scheuermann's disease.
 The condition primarily affects boys.